elizarpif/translator/README.md

 ## translator
 telegram bot for translations (currently added English, Serbian, Russian)

-you can find it in telegram by searching @trylizabot
+you can find it in telegram by searching @trylizabot (it is not working now, beause I dont need translator, so I stopped payment for server)

 ### Screens
 ![Text encryption ](https://github.com/elizarpif/translator/blob/develop/images/screen.png)